 - Clinical Hypnosis Training, Canadian Society of Clinical Hypnosis

-- LGBTQ Mental Heath Seminar, Adler School of Counselling Psychology
+- LGBTQ Mental Heath, Adler School of Counselling Psychology

 I am a Registered Clinical Counsellor and certified mediator.
 I received a Master Degree in Counselling Psychology from the Adler University and a certification in conflict resolution specializing in third party mediation from the Justice Institute of British Columbia.
 In addition to working at the Neutral Zone as a counsellor and consultant, I am also a faculty coach at the Justice Institute of British Columbia.
 I am currently training to become certified as an AEDP (Accelerated Experiential Dynamic Psychotherapy) therapist.